 Why choose Vanderbilt?
 One of the many reasons is the holistic approach to student support.
 Fulfilled students have resources necessary to help them overcome obstacles and thrive in Graduate School.
 From stress management to mental health counseling, to developing new skills beyond the scope of their studies, Vanderbilt and the Graduate School work to offer opportunities for students to find any support they may need.

 The Graduate School provides services to help students with both personal and career development, and through the Russell G. Hamilton Graduate Leadership Institute, new learning opportunities are offered to build a foundation of leadership skills.

-The Graduate Life Coach assists Graduate School students in their academic and professional development during their time at Vanderbilt.
-The Graduate Life Coach supports students by individual coaching and group programming around effective time and stress management, resilience, conflict resolution, navigating academic relationships, and juggling work/life responsibilities.
-Learn more on the Graduate Life Coach website.
+The Graduate and Postdoc Academic Success (GPAS) Program assists Graduate School students in their academic and professional development during their time at Vanderbilt.
+This team supports students by individual coaching and group programming around effective time and stress management, resilience, conflict resolution, navigating academic relationships, and juggling work/life responsibilities.
+Learn more on the Graduate and Postdoc Academic Success Program website.

 Russell G. Hamilton Graduate Leadership Institute